 You should know, however, that domain authority also plays a role in rankings, so the same article on your blog may not rank as well as the one you syndicated to Business2Community or posted on LinkedIn.

-A number of very authoritative bloggers and content creators, like Brian Dean and Neil Patel, highly recommend influencer outreach as a way to build quality links to your blog posts.
+A number of very authoritative bloggers and content creators, like Brian Dean and Neil Patel, highly recommend blogger and influencer outreach as a way to build quality links to your blog posts.

-According to Ashley Zeckman, “The time to start growing an influencer network is long before you actually need them, so it’s important for brands to start nurturing relationships immediately – but guided with a solid long term strategy.”
+According to Ashley Zeckman, “The time to start growing an influencer network is long before you actually need them, so it’s important for brands to start nurturing relationships immediately – but guided by a solid long-term strategy.”

 The Future Of Content Marketing